 I don’t know about you, but when I’m sick with cholera (or a cold), I’m desperate to find some relief.
-It’s so difficult for me to remember what feeling healthy, well, feels like.
-I’ll pump myself full of vitamin C, slather Vick’s over every inch of skin, and drink tea by the gallon.
+It’s so difficult for me to remember what feeling healthy, well…what that feels like.
+I’ll pump myself full of vitamin C, slather Vick’s over every inch of skin (I am Puerto Rican, after all), and drink tea by the gallon.
 I also make this Medicine Bomb Chicken Soup recipe by the vat.

 Now, I know what you’re saying to yourself,